williamdesing/williamdesing/README.md

 #### Design and Development

 I'm William!, and I am UX Designer and Developer.
 I enjoy creating design and learning new languages and frameworks like React, Angular, and Vue, as well work in WordPress.
 I also enjoy wireframing, UI, UX design in general.
-You can check me out on Twitter.

 #### Skills and Experience

 * VUE
-* JS
 * REACT
 * JS
 * HTML